zxeenu/heavy-telegram-bot/README.md

 #### Event Handling

 - React: So many ways to do it. `onClick` to handle user click events. `useEffect` to react to changes in reactive state.
 Most of these functions don't return anything, they just do things.
 - Event systems: subscribers listen to events, and do something.
-It doesnt make sense to return anything when its event based, you just pass it to to the next step in the flow, or end the process.
+It doesn't make sense to return anything when it's event based, you just pass it to the next step in the flow, or end the process.

 #### Global State Management

-- React: You want to share life up reactive state to share in different parts of your application tree, you reach out for `context` and implement it with a setter and a getter.
+- React: You want to share lift up reactive state to share across different parts of your application tree, you reach out for `context` or a global state management library, and implement it with a setter and a getter.
-- Event Systems: Redis for state management.
-You can do the set and get keys just the same.
+- Event Systems: Redis for state management - effectively state that has been lifted to share across different parts.
 But its more powerful, you can set automatic cleanups with TTL (You do have similar ability to clean up in React via returning a cleanup function in a `useEffect`).

 #### Event Propagation